 Local and convective acceleration (inertia) terms are neglected in watermover equations that simulate overland and canal flow.
-These watermovers use a special type of diffusionwave approach where the volume flux is proportional to the head gradient.
+These watermovers use a special type of diffusion-wave approach where the volume flux is proportional to the head gradient.
 Omission of the local acceleration term limits RSM to the simulation of slowly varying transients, and neglecting the convective acceleration term limits the ability of RSM to simulate spatial variability in flow conveyance accurately.
 The diffusion-wave approach is suited for overland flow in steep to mild slopes, making it compatible for use in most inland flow systems and water bodies in South Florida under most conditions.
 Exceptions arise where and when the inertial effects are significant.
 Flows in coastal areas influenced by tides cannot be simulated by the diffusion-wave approximation due to the importance of the local and convective acceleration terms.
-The peer-review panel recognizes that tides are limited to coastal zones and the time step of one day currently used in the RSM minimizes tidal stresses.
-The panel further recognizes that there is a natural check against using diffusion-flow models (such as the RSM) under dynamic conditions where the model is not applicable; since such models tend to become unstable when the diffusionwave approximation is not valid.
+The peer-review panel recognizes that tides are limited to coastal zones and the time step of one day currently used in the RSM is incompatible with treating tidal stresses.
+The panel further recognizes that there is a natural check against using diffusion-flow models (such as the RSM) under dynamic conditions where the model is not applicable, since such applications tend to become unstable when the diffusion-wave approximation is violated.
 Inertial effects in flows through structures also could be significant, dependent on the structure-discharge rate, the converging and diverging channel geometry at the structure, and the nonlinear behavior of the structure.
-This is of limited concern when inertial effects at structures are accounted for by the use of structure flow equations, and in cases where local high-flow velocities have limited effects on regional flows.
+This is of limited concern when inertial effects at structures are incorporated in structure flow equations and in cases where local high-flow velocities have limited effects on regional flows.